-- This Part of the Code sets out requirements and application material for professional accountants in business when applying the conceptual framework set out in Section 120.
+- 200.1 This Part of the Code sets out requirements and application material for professional accountants in business when applying the conceptual framework set out in Section 120.
 It does not describe all of the facts and circumstances, including professional activities, interests and relationships, that could be encountered by professional accountants in business, which create or might create threats to compliance with the fundamental principles.
-Therefore, the conceptual framework requires professional accountants in business to be alert for such facts and circumstances. - Investors, creditors, employing organisations and other sectors of the business community, as well as governments and the general public, might rely on the work of professional accountants in business.
+Therefore, the conceptual framework requires professional accountants in business to be alert for such facts and circumstances. - 200.2 Investors, creditors, employing organisations and other sectors of the business community, as well as governments and the general public, might rely on the work of professional accountants in business.
 Professional accountants in business might be solely or jointly responsible for the preparation and reporting of financial and other information, on which both their employing organisations and third parties might rely.
-They might also be responsible for providing effective financial management and competent advice on a variety of business-related matters. - A professional accountant in business might be an employee, contractor, partner, director (executive or non-executive), owner-manager, or volunteer of an employing organisation.
+They might also be responsible for providing effective financial management and competent advice on a variety of business-related matters. - 200.3 A professional accountant in business might be an employee, contractor, partner, director (executive or non-executive), owner-manager, or volunteer of an employing organisation.
 The legal form of the relationship of the accountant with the employing organisation has no bearing on the ethical responsibilities placed on the accountant. - 200.4 In this Part, the term "professional accountant" refers to: - (a) A professional accountant in business; and - (b) An individual who is a professional accountant in public practice when performing professional activities pursuant to the accountant's relationship with the accountant's firm, whether as a contractor, employee or owner.
 More information on when Part 2 is applicable to professional accountants in public practice is set out in paragraphs R120.4, R300.5 and 300.5 A1.

 - R200.5 A professional accountant shall comply with the fundamental principles set out in Section 110 and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to compliance with the fundamental principles. - 200.5 A1 A professional accountant has a responsibility to further the legitimate objectives of the accountant's employing organisation.
 The Code does not seek to hinder accountants from fulfilling that responsibility, but addresses circumstances in which compliance with the fundamental principles might be compromised. - 200.5 A2 Professional accountants may promote the position of the employing organisation when furthering the legitimate goals and objectives of their employing organisation, provided that any statements made are neither false nor misleading.
 Such actions usually would not create an advocacy threat. - 200.5 A3 The more senior the position of a professional accountant, the greater will be the ability and opportunity to access information, and to influence policies, decisions made and actions taken by others involved with the employing organisation.
-To the extent that they are able to do so, taking into account their position and seniority in the organisation, accountants are expected to encourage and promote an ethics-based culture in the organisation in accordance with paragraph 120.13 A3.
+To the extent that they are able to do so, taking into account their position and seniority in the organisation, accountants are expected to encourage and promote an ethics-based culture in the organisation and exhibit ethical behavior in dealings with individuals with whom, and entities with which, the accountant or the employing organisation has a professional or business relationship in accordance with paragraph 120.13 A3.
 Examples of actions that might be taken include the introduction, implementation and oversight of: